unichlo/NASA-Global-Temperature-Data-Analysis/README.md

 ## Execution Instructions

-1. Download the input data file: midterm_input.csv cd midterm_input.csv
+1. Download the input data file: midterm_input.csv
-3. Run the program
+3. Run the program: midterm_project.py
 5. Download the output file: midterm_output.txt or see the result on screen

 ## Data Source